connet-dev/connet/README.md

-allow-cidrs = [] # set of networks in CIDR format, to allow token client connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny token client connetctions from name-matches = "" # regular expression to check the name of the destination/source against
+allow-cidrs = [] # set of networks in CIDR format, to allow token client connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny token client connetctions from name-matches = "" # regular expression to check the name of the destination/source against role-matches = "" # only allow specific role for this token, either 'source' or 'destination'
 ```

 #### Control server